eCommerce. For some it’s a scary word, a foreign word or simply misunderstood. Let’s talk about how you may already be part of the eCommerce world.

 So if we take the middle ground on this, eCommerce is basically selling something online.
 And with WooCommerce, it falls under the mission of democratizing eCommerce.

 A couple of years ago at a local WooCommerce meetup, I did a presentation on WooCommerce plugins, but it also touched on exactly what I’m saying on this post.

 I talked about my desire to get into eCommerce early.
 Pre-WordPress, I even started a stock photo site.
 I struggled to wrap my brain around it because I was thinking only products.
 Little did I know that when I started using WooCommerce in late 2011, and ever since then, no matter what I sold online, I used some version of it.
 And in my presentation I went through all the ways I have used WooCommerce to sell stuff, aside from products.

 - Online Courses

 - Podcast Sponsorships

 It’s All About Selling

 You may have an online store that sells products or you may sell a single eBook on your site.
-You might sell some kinds of packages of the services on your site—or perhaps some online courses or memberships.
+You might sell packages of the services on your site—or perhaps some online courses or memberships.
 You might offer booking services.
 Or maybe you sell tickets to workshops or other events.
 You may even have some affiliate links scattered around, or a few ads.
 Well, that too, my friends, is eCommerce.
 So if you are selling your products or services on your WordPress site, face it, you are part of the eCommerce world.